WordPress has a plugin for everything. That’s a blessing, and also how you end up with a site that loads like it’s powered by a lemon.

 Migration tips (so you don’t make it worse)

 Treat broken links like a bug list: sort by impact, fix the obvious stuff first (nav/footer/top pages), then re-scan.
-The goal isn’t “zero broken links” in a single heroic sprint — it’s “broken links stop quietly piling up.”
+Aim for momentum: the backlog shrinks, and new broken links get caught before they rot for months.

 - Don’t scan during peak traffic.
 Crawls can spike CPU and DB load.